Nigeria to keep troops in Mali until crisis resolved

 Jonathan said Nigeria had a direct interest in intervening in Mali, pointing out links between the Nigerian Islamist sect Boko Haram and al Qaeda's north African wing in Mali.

-"We believe that if we stabilize northern Mali, not just Nigeria but other countries that are facing threats will be stabilized," he said.
+"We believe that if we stabilise northern Mali, not just Nigeria but other countries that are facing threats will be stabilised," he said.

 "Nigeria controls 55 percent of the economy of West Africa and Mali is a West African country so we expect the Nigerian contribution to take that proportion.
 If we don't show that leadership other countries may not come up strong."